saaste/fmi-weather-client/README.md

   - 4.0 means half cloudy
   - 8.0 means overcast

 Observation data contains two fields: `value` and `unit`.
-You can also just print the measurement object to get a string
+You can also just print the observation object to get a string
 representation:
 ```python
 print('Temperature: %s' % weather.temperature)